-Allergic diseases are a major problem in the UK.
-The AlliApp health tracker has been developed to help allergic patients discover the root triggers of their allergic symptoms.
+Allergies, food intolerance and chronic illnesses are a major problem in the UK.
+AlliApp health and food diary has been developed to enable allergic and atopic patients (ie those with conditions caused by triggers in their diet and environment), to discover the root causes of their illness symptoms.

 First of all, the statistics: Here is a quote from the seminal clinical report, Allergy: the unmet need: